 The training received by employees is determined by available resources.
 Emphasis is placed on ensuring that persons performing functions that are top priority receive the necessary training.
-Because of cost-cutting measures taken over the last five fiscal years, the agency's training budget has been reduced significantly.
+Because of cost-cutting measures taken over the last several years, the agency's training budget has been reduced significantly.
 The agency has sought ways to provide low-cost, relevant training.
 To accomplish this objective, the agency began collaborating with other state agencies with similar training needs.
 Through this collaboration, the agencies developed and presented in-house training and shared the cost of attending audio conferences hosted at local sites.
 The collaboration resulted in a significant savings and continues to be a successful annual program.
-The agency provided 463 hours of professional development training for employees.
-A significant portion of the training hours are related to developing and implementing SCEIS.
+The agency provided 986 hours of professional development training for employees.
+A significant portion of the training hours were related to the successful conversion to the SCEIS Human Resource/Payroll system.